sultanahadi/CohortProject_2022/Week1_Rydberg/tasks.md

 ### Once you are comfortable with the above tasks, you may turn to one or more of the below optional **Challenges** for any time remaining in your project.

-## Challenge 1:
+## Challenge 1: Proteing-folding with MPS

 The protein-folding problem that is mapped to the Ryberg-Hamiltonian can be simulated using MPS.
-The time-evolution can be discretized.
+The time evolution can be discretized and further approximated by Troterization.
+One can check against the performance Ryberg devices aginst MPS simulation.
+Since MPS is considered the best classical simulatuion method for simulating the ground state of 1D Hamiltonian and if MPS fails to do do what Ryberg devices do, then one can calim Qunatum advantage with Ryberg devices.
+We are the first to suggest to siumulate Proteing-folding with MPS.